 Need to rent a car for your road trip in Iceland?

 - You can choose from some great local companies - Iceland has a lot of specificities and their offerings are adapted - you can compare cars and prices of quality local brands on this expert Icelandic website

 - Otherwise you can compare offers from international companies on RentalCars.com

 - Book early to have a large choice of vehicles!

 STOP 1 - Almannagjá Fault Line and Öxarárfoss waterfall

 Oxararfoss waterfall (Thingvellir National Park waterfall)

-It is a small (20m height) and not so powerfull waterfall by Icelandic standards but I enjoyed its rocks at the base and the surrounding of the canyon.
+It is a small (20m high) and not so powerful waterfall by Icelandic standards but I enjoyed its rocks at the base and the surrounding of the canyon.
 Best light for photography is in the morning.

 It is one of the 21 waterfalls I photographed in Iceland.

 Almannagja fault time